BootcampersCollective/Coders-Workshop/Agenda/May-2019/May-22.md

 [Clockwise Spiral](https://github.com/andy-young/Coders-Workshop/blob/master/Coding-Challenges/clockwiseSpiral/clockwiseSpiral.md)

 ### Bonus
-Implement the above problem by creating a class with the following methods:
+Implement the above problem by creating a class with the following methods:<br>
-`next(): returns the next element in the clockwise spiral` `has_next(): returns a boolean indicating whether there are further elements to display in the multidimensional array`
+`next(): returns the next element in the clockwise spiral`<br>
+`has_next(): returns a boolean indicating whether there are further elements to display in the multidimensional array`